Holly Cunningham: 2012–2019

 A few weeks later, Holly discover that Alife has a mental illness and supports him, although she decides to leave Hollyoaks to go traveling around the world with Ellie.
 Unable to tell Cindy, Holly tries to be a nuisance so Cindy will want her to go.
 Zack plans on proposing to Holly but backs out upon realising how much she wants to go.
 After Ellie is arrested, Cindy tells Holly that she will go instead, much to Holly's dismay.
 However, Cindy decides to stay to take care of Alfie and Holly says an emotional goodbye to Cindy and Tom.
 Ellie arrives just in time and the two girls drive out of Hollyoaks together.

-Holly returned for one episode on 23 January 2019.
-She is seen making a phone call to Zack at the top of the Eiffel Tower in Paris, telling him that she loves him.
+Months later, Holly is seen making a phone call to Zack at the top of the Eiffel Tower in Paris, telling him that she loves him.
 Zack later boards a flight the same day to Paris to join her.